DoD Announces Award of New Advanced Tissue Biofabrication Manufacturing Innovation Hub in Manchester, New Hampshire

 14 government and nonprofit partners, including FIRST, the State of New Hampshire, and Manufacturing Extension Partnerships in multiple states.

-For more information regarding this program overall and this institute in particular, visit the FACT SHEET at https://www.whitehouse.gov/the-press-office/2016/12/21/fact-sheet-obama-administration-announces-new-manufacturing-usa.
+For more information regarding this program overall and this institute in particular, read the fact sheet.